Cystic fibrosis: Ecological therapy

 It has previously been shown that inter-species interactions are an important contributor to the pathology of CF lung infections.
 Examples include the production of antibiotic degrading enzymes such as β-lactamases and the production of metabolic by-products such as short-chain fatty acids (SCFAs) by anaerobic species, which can enhance the pathogenicity of traditional pathogens such as Pseudomonas aeruginosa.
 Due to this, it has been suggested that the direct alteration of CF microbial community composition and metabolic function would provide an alternative to traditional antibiotic therapies.

+Antisense therapy

+Antisense therapy is being researched to treat a subset of mutations that have limited or no response to CFTR modulators.
+Such mutations fall into two classes: splicing (e.g., c.3718-2477C>T) and nonsense (e.g., G542X, W1282X), both of which result in very low expression of CFTR protein, although the protein itself is usually unaffected.
+This is contrary to the more common mutations such as ΔF508 which have normal CFTR expression but in a non-functional form.
+Modulators serve only to correct these aberrant proteins and are of little to no benefit in the case of insufficient expression.
+Antisense oligonucleotides (ASOs) can solve this problem through the promotion of mRNA degradation or by changing pre-mRNA splicing, nonsense-mediated mRNA decay, or translation, thus increasing CFTR expression.